Fighting (2009 film): Box office and critical reaction

 The film opened at #3 at the North American box office making $11 million USD in its opening weekend.
-It scored a mixed "40%" rating according to Rotten Tomatoes.
-It has earned itself an average 4.9/10, based on 129 reviews.

 Home media

 Fighting was released on DVD and Blu-ray on August 25, 2009 in North America.
 The film has shifted over 600,000 copies as reported by www.the-numbers.com.
 The DVD and Blu-ray includes the theatrical version (105 minutes) and the unrated extended cut (108 minutes).
 Special features include deleted scenes and previews.